Programmable matter: Examples

+"Solid-liquid phase-change pumping"

+Shape-changing and locomotion of solid objects are possible with solid-liquid phase change pumping.
+This approach allows deforming objects into any intended shape with sub-millimetre resolution and freely changing their topology.

 "Simple"

 These include materials that can change their properties based on some input, but do not have the ability to do complex computation by themselves.

 Complex fluids

 The physical properties of several complex fluids can be modified by applying a current or voltage, as is the case with liquid crystals.

 Metamaterials

 Metamaterials are artificial composites that can be controlled to react in ways that do not occur in nature.
 One example developed by David Smith and then by John Pendry and David Schuri is of a material that can have its index of refraction tuned so that it can have a different index of refraction at different points in the material.
 If tuned properly, this could result in an invisibility cloak.

 A further example of programmable -mechanical- metamaterial is presented by Bergamini et al. Here, a pass band within the phononic bandgap is introduced, by exploiting variable stiffness of piezoelectric elements linking aluminum stubs to the aluminum plate to create a phononic crystal as in the work of Wu et al. The piezoelectric elements are shunted to ground over synthetic inductors.
 Around the resonance frequency of the LC circuit formed by the piezoelectric and the inductors, the piezoelectric elements exhibit near zero stiffness, thus effectively disconnecting the stubs from the plate.
 This is considered an example of programmable mechanical metamaterial.

 In 2021, Chen et al. demonstrated a mechanical metamaterial whose unit cells can each store a binary digit analogous to a bit inside a hard disk drive.
 Similarly, these mechanical unit cells are programmed through the interaction between two electromagnetic coils in the Maxwell configuration, and an embedded magnetorheological elastomer.
 Different binary states are associated with different stress-strain response of the material.